'Nightmare airport' unveils new $3.9 billion terminal

 governorandrewcuomo/Flickr

-Delta Air Lines want passengers to believe that the answer is "yes, a better journey is possible" and says its new concourse, opening Tuesday, October 29, is only the start of the overhaul happening at LaGuardia.

-The concourse, more than two years in the making, is the first phase of Delta's new $3.9 billion terminal at the airport.
-What began in August 2017 is slated to be finished by 2026, according to Ryan Marzullo, the airline's managing director of corporate real-estate in New York.
-In all, says Marzullo, the project includes four concourses and a Headhouse, the central part of the terminal where passengers check in and go through security.
+The Delta concourse, more than two years in the making, is the first phase of the airline's new $3.9 billion terminal at the airport.

+What began in August 2017 is slated to be finished by 2026, according to Ryan Marzullo, the airline's managing director of corporate real estate in New York.
+In all, says Marzullo, the project includes four concourses connected to a headhouse, the central part of the terminal where passengers check in and go through security.

 Delta's new LaGuardia concourse is a long time coming, according to Larry Studdiford, the founder of Studdiford Technical Solutions, an airport security and baggage systems consulting firm in Alexandria, Virginia.

-"I'm encouraged to see the old terminals finally being replaced at LaGuardia.
-It's time to upgrade the facilities with amenities and operational technologies that meet the demands of record growth in passenger numbers," he says.
+"I'm encouraged to see the old terminals finally being replaced," he says.
+"It's time to upgrade the facilities with amenities and operational technologies that meet the demands of record growth in passenger numbers."

 Views, amenities and long-awaited basics